 Solution 3.
 Check Spotify Family Account

-If you are using a family plan and the members are using different addresses, there may be occasional "Spotify something went wrong login" errors.
+If you are using a Spotify Family plan and the members are using different addresses, there may be occasional "Spotify something went wrong login" errors.
 To resolve this issue, you will need to go into Spotify's account settings.
 Use the set of steps provided below to do so.

 Step 1.
 Open the Spotify app and click on the 'profile' icon at the top right.